edge-core/sonic-swss/doc/swss-schema.md

                                             ; and push the delta to appDB ; Valid value is 1-9999.
 0 is invalid.

+    bgp_timer           = 1*4DIGIT          ; bgp_timer holds the time interval utilized by fpmsyncd during warm-restart episodes.
+                                            ; During this interval fpmsyncd will recover all the routing state previously pushed to
+                                            ; AppDB, as well as all the new state coming from zebra/bgpd.
+Upon expiration of this
+                                            ; timer, fpmsyncd will execute the reconciliation logic to eliminate all the staled
+                                            ; state from AppDB.
+This timer should match the BGP-GR restart-timer configured within
+                                            ; the elected routing-stack.
+                                            ; Supported range: 1-9999.

 ### VXLAN\_TUNNEL
 Stores vxlan tunnels configuration
 Status: ready